-Our pets rely on us to take care of them and provide them with food, water, shelter and veterinarian care when needed.
+Our pets rely on us to take care of them and provide them with food, water, shelter, and veterinary care when needed.
 Sadly, this care is not always offered.

 Animal cruelty is something that Caldwell County Animal Control takes very seriously.
-Officers at CCACC work very hard to ensure that animals are protected and violators are prosecuted.
+Officers at CCACE work very hard to ensure that animals are protected and violators are prosecuted.

 What is Animal Cruelty?

-Acts of violence or neglect perpetrated against animals is unlawful.
+Acts of violence or neglect perpetrated against animals are unlawful.
 Cruelty is often portrayed as intentional abuse such as dog or cock fighting.
-Neglect is more often seen as a denial of necessities such as food, water or shelter.
-CCACC employees work daily to teach residents about how to be a responsible pet owner and how they can prevent animal cruelty.
+Neglect is more often seen as a denial of necessities such as food, water, or shelter.
+CCACC employees work daily to teach residents how to be responsible pet owners and how they can prevent animal cruelty.

 Intentional Cruelty occurs when an individual purposely inflicts physical harm or injury upon an animal.
 This activity is illegal and aggressively pursued and punished.